 The band's first single of 1984, Doctor Doctor reached No.3 in the UK singles chart and was taken from the album Into The Gap.
 Other hit singles from the album included the previous single Hold Me Now, plus, You Take Me Up and Sister Of Mercy.

-As with the previous two songs featured above, this single was lifted from the group's most successful chart-topping album Into The Gap, which achieved 2x Platinum in the UK and Canada and Platinum in the U.S.
+As with the previous two songs featured above, this single was lifted from the group's most successful chart-topping album Into The Gap.

 It's not hard to see why the album was such a success either.
 It's packed with well constructed songs (you don't get many of those these days) that make great use of electronic instruments - definitely Thompson Twins best work.